hbanugariya/hbanugariya/README.md

 ## 🔎 About Me
 🎯 Based in **Hartford, CT**, I'm a passionate **Business Intelligence Analyst**, **Power BI Developer**, and **Data Analyst** skilled in turning raw data into actionable insights.
 My expertise spans **Power BI**, **SQL**, and **Tableau**, helping organizations drive strategic decisions and achieve regulatory success.

-💡 With experience in the **pharmaceutical industry**, I focus on crafting data-driven solutions for operational and regulatory challenges.
+💡 With experience in the **Data Analysis**, I focus on crafting data-driven solutions for operational and regulatory challenges.
 I'm committed to continuous learning and hold multiple certifications to keep my skills cutting-edge.

 - 💼 **Looking for collaboration** on data analysis and BI projects.
 - 🚀 **Currently working** as a **Data Analyst – Quality Control**.
 - 🌱 Learning advanced **DAX**, **ETL processes**, and **data visualization techniques**.
 - 🤓 Fun Fact: I enjoy solving puzzles and exploring innovative ways to visualize data!

+## 🎓 Education
+🎓 **Bachelor of Technology in Information Technology**
+**Marwadi University**, Rajkot, Gujarat, India
+📅 **July 2017 – April 2021**

 ## 🛠️ Skills & Tools
 ### Core Skills